Learn Brioche Knitting

-So let's get experimenting , starting with the Simple Brioche Headband free pattern in the list below.
-You'll need to familirise yourself with 2 new knitting abbreviations SL1YO and BRK before you start.
-Once you've mastered the headband, why not knit a matching scarf.
+Happy and ready to start making something useful? start with the Simple Brioche Headband free pattern by clicking on the button below.
+You'll need to familarise yourself with 2 new knitting abbreviations SL1YO and BRK before you start , (ie work the swatch above) Once you've mastered the headband, why not knit a matching scarf.

 SL1YO